PhilippMayr/Bibliometric-enhanced-IR_Bibliography/README.md

 * Special Issue "Bibliometric-enhanced information retrieval and natural language processing for digital libraries" in International Journal on Digital Libraries 2018
 * Special Issue "Bibliometric-enhanced Information Retrieval" in Scientometrics 2018
 * Research Topic "Mining Scientific Papers: NLP-enhanced Bibliometrics" in Frontiers in Research Metrics and Analytics 2019
+* Special Issue "Bibliometrics and Information Retrieval" in Scientometrics 2020

 ## Workshop reports in SIGIR Forum and other journals